Royal Tank Regiment: Organisation

 The regiment comes under the direct command of 12th Armoured Brigade Combat Team, itself part of the 3rd (UK) Division, the British Army's only armoured division.
 The 12th Armoured BCT contains three of the Army's four armoured regiments; the RTR, the King's Royal Hussars (KRH), and Royal Wessex Yeomanry (RWxY).

-Unlike the other armoured regiments, the Royal Tank Regiment also has a Chemical, Biological, Radiological, Nuclear (CBRN) reconnaissance squadron, Falcon Squadron, operating the Fuchs reconnaissance vehicle, which is manned by RTR soldiers but comes under the operational command of 28 Engineer Regiment (C-CBRN).
+Unlike the other armoured regiments, the Royal Tank Regiment also has a Chemical, Biological, Radiological, Nuclear (CBRN) reconnaissance squadron, Falcon Squadron, operating the Fuchs reconnaissance vehicle, which is composed of RTR soldiers but comes under the operational command of 28 Engineer Regiment (C-CBRN).

 The regiment currently comprises six squadrons: